Overview of Typhoid Fever

 Laboratory Tests

-Key tests include:
+Key examinations include:

-• Blood culture: Highest detection rate during the first week of fever
+• Blood culture: highest detection rate during the first week of fever

 Treatment Options